avaniobroi-lgtm/FocusFun/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]

-**Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
+**Tool Used:** Antigravity (Google DeepMind)

+**Purpose:**
+- Architecture design and planning
+- Implementing dynamic quiz logic using Wikipedia API
+- UI/UX enhancement with CSS Glassmorphism
-- Example: "Code review and optimization suggestions"
+- Documentation and README generation

 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- "Update the README in this format and add the project name FocusFun and the college name is MBCCET with the details of the website"

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** Approximately 30%

 **Human Contributions:**
-- Architecture design and planning
+- Feature ideation and workflow design
-- Custom business logic implementation
+- Integration of gamification elements
-- Integration and testing
+- Testing and validation
-- UI/UX design decisions

 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*